atyronesmith/ospdo-migration/README.md

 # ospdo-migration
-Files related to OSPdO migration to RHOSO
+Files related to OSPdO migration to OSP 18

 The bash script run various stages related to the adoption process.